 10. Organize ingredients by days of the week.

 No days off?
 We feel your pain.
 Doing the shopping and creating a meal plan are just two parts of creating a well-oiled kitchen machine — organization is also hugely important.
 To keep your plans on track and avoid accidental indulgences, try storing ingredients for each days’ meals in their own containers.
 This way, you’ll never get to Thursday’s dinner and think “Hey, what happened to the shredded cheese!”
 Plus, you’ll never have to dig through the fridge for ingredients — or forget to add them to the meal — again.

 RELATED: 8 DIY Pinterest Projects to Get You Motivated

 It’s easy for ice boxes to turn into deep, dark black holes filled with who-knows-what that’s who knows how old.
 Keep your frozen goodies fresh and easily accessible by organizing everything into well-labeled accessible bins.
 Depending on the model and size of your freezer, the bins you choose will vary.
 We suggest taking some measurements and drawing a quick sketch of the space you have before heading to the store (with that measuring tape!) to look for options that will work for your kitchen.

-12. Use a CD rack for sound Tupperware organization.
+12. Use a CD rack for sound container organization.

-Neglect a Tupperware drawer for too long, and it can turn into a war zone.
+Neglect your leftovers container drawer for too long, and it can turn into a war zone.
 With all the different shapes and sizes, it’s impossible to keep everything organized and easy to find.
 That is, until this trick!
 A CD rack is ideal for organizing all of those plastic container tops so they’re easy to grab.
 Keep the containers themselves stacked by shape and size close by and you’ll be packing up leftovers in no time.